wazuh/wazuh-documentation/source/user-manual/binaries/tools/agent-auth.rst

 ``-V``
 ------

-Display OSSEC Version and license information.
+Display version and license information.

 .. _auth-ca:

 ``-v``
 ------

-Full path to the CA certificate used to verify the server.
+Display the full path to the CA certificate used to verify the server.

 .. topic:: Arguments